-Rapid heart rate
+- Rapid heart rate

-Poor coat condition
+- Poor coat condition

-Treatment: There are several treatment options including surgery to remove the tumour, radioactive iodine treatment to destroy the tumour, prescription diet or medications to control it.
+Treatment: There are several treatment options, including surgery to remove the tumour, radioactive iodine treatment to destroy the tumour, prescription diet or medications to control it.

 Also known as thyrotoxicosis, hyperthyroidism (FHT) is an endocrine (hormonal) disorder that is caused by the overactivity of the thyroid gland due to a benign tumour which speeds up your cat’s metabolism.

 Located in the neck on either side of the windpipe, the thyroid gland produces two hormones, T3 triiodothyronine and T4 thyroxine, both of which control metabolism.
-Feline hyperthyroidism is the most common disease of the endocrine system and according to the AAFC (American Association of Feline Practitioners, between 1.5 – 11.4% of cats globally have hyperthyroidism.
+Feline hyperthyroidism is the most common disease of the endocrine system, and according to the AAFC (American Association of Feline Practitioners, between 1.5 – 11.4% of cats globally have hyperthyroidism.
 One insurance company, Nationwide Insurance, listed hyperthyroidism as the fifth most common medical condition in 2015.

 Other less common causes of feline hyperthyroidism include over administration of thyroid hormones when treating hypothyroidism (underactive thyroid gland) or a cancerous tumour, (known as a thyroid adenocarcinoma) of the thyroid gland.
-Less than 2% of cats with hyperthyroidism have a cancerous tumour.
+Less than 2% of cats with hyperthyroidism have a malignant tumour.

-Palpable thyroid gland
+- Palpable thyroid gland (goitre)

-Increased thirst and urination
+- Increased thirst and urination

-Behavioural changes such as nervous/jittery behaviour, aggression, over-grooming and or bald patches, hyperactivity and increased vocalisation
+- Behavioural changes such as nervous/jittery behaviour, aggression, over-grooming and or bald patches, hyperactivity and increased vocalisation

-Rapid heartbeat (tachycardia)
+- Rapid heartbeat (tachycardia)

-Rapid, shallow breathing (tachypnea)
+- Rapid, shallow breathing (tachypnea)

-Poor coat condition, see photos
+- Poor coat condition, see photos

-Thickening of the claws
+- Thickening of the claws

 Less common symptoms: